-Revenue from advisory & consulting fees is recognised in profit and loss over the period of the service in proportion to the stage of completion of the services at the reporting date.
-Fee is recorded at invoice value, net of discounts and taxes, if any.
+Revenue from professional income is recognised in profit and loss over the period of the service in proportion to the stage of completion of the services at the reporting date.
+Fee is recognized at invoice value, net of discounts and taxes, any.